 Until next month, when Washington residents will likely be able to close their computers and commingle in public, we'll keep tossing out our picks for virtual events.
-Read on for this week's batch of options, from On the Boards' Virtually Spectacular Past Event Like List fundraiser to the GeekWire Awards Past Event Like List , and from the Seattle Public Library's Summer Book Bing Past Event Like List o to Write-O-Rama Past Event Like List .
+Read on for this week's batch of options, from On the Boards' Virtually Spectacular Past Event List fundraiser to the GeekWire Awards Past Event List , and from the Seattle Public Library's Summer Book Bing Past Event List o to Write-O-Rama Past Event List .
 For more options, explore our guide to COVID-safe in-person things to do in Seattle.

 Jump to: Monday | Tuesday | Wednesday | Thursday | Friday | Saturday | Multi-Day